styleguidist/react-styleguidist/docs/Thirdparties.md

 + `
 ```

-**Warning:** other use case for calling the `styled` factory as a function, like styled-system, aren’t supported too:
+> **Caution:** Other use case for calling the `styled` factory as a function, like styled-system, aren’t supported too:

 ```diff
 - const Input = styled.input(